turbolinks/turbolinks-ios/README.md

 ## Requirements

-Turbolinks for iOS is written in Swift 2.2 and requires iOS 8 or higher.
+Turbolinks for iOS is compatible with XCode 7/Swift 2.2 and XCode 8/Swift 2.3.
+It requires iOS 8 or higher.
+The Swift language requires dependencies to be compiled with the same version as the target that includes them.

 Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.

 **Note:** You should understand how Turbolinks works with web applications in the browser before attempting to use Turbolinks for iOS.
 See the [Turbolinks 5 documentation](https://github.com/turbolinks/turbolinks) for details.